andrewquitadamo/Programming-Spring2016/testing/testing.md

 --

-* Testing is also about finding out what happens when inputs aren't what are expected, and we can add tests for that too
+* We can also add tests for inputs that we don't expect

 --